jomardiago/graphql-user-project/Readme.md

 # graphql-user-project
-A small project that is using GraphQL as a query language.
-This project will soon expand into using ReactJS to handle the front-end side moving away from using GraphiQL.
-Once ReactJS is integrated, you can still use GraphiQL Tooling to experiment on the project.
+A small GraphQL project that is using GraphQL as a query language.
+This project will expand to using ReactJS, once ReactJS is fully integrated, you can still use GraphiQL tooling to experiment on the project.

 This project is intended as sort of a note, whether syntactically so that author can check how to for example create a new GraphQL Query or Mutation.